About

 Achastle Fishery Ruin

-The Friends of the John o’ Groats Trail has charity status and is a coalition of walking groups and other community organisations, listed below.
+The Association of Northern Trails Scotland is a Scottish registered charity with registration number SC049061.
 We are also a membership group; to become a member please use the contact form or see here for more details.

 Our goal is to develop the Trail through volunteer efforts and community support, in order to improve walking access for the community as well as develop the local tourism economy by opening the trail to long-distance walkers.